 But to say the subconscious is unaware is plain wrong.
 It has been well documented that you can be influenced by your surroundings or what people say even when your conscious mind is totally out of it, such as when you’re under anesthetic or asleep.
 And what about when you drive to some destination but when you get there you have no memory of the trip.
 In those situations it’s your subconscious that stays aware and performs the necessary functions.

 Another argument people put forth is that the conscious mind is where you do all your thinking and logical reasoning.
 But that too doesn’t entirely distinguish it from your subconscious or unconscious.
 Your unconscious minds are the storage place of all your memories, emotions and habits and are in fact very good at reasoning and logic.

-Take, for example, when you were a baby.
-Your conscious mind had not yet developed enough to test and measure all the information from your environment, so at this age it sits in the background and it’s your subconscious and unconscious that does all the data gathering and reasoning – identifying that the bottle or nipple is a source of food, that crying gets you attention, that cuddles from mum means you are safe.
-In this stage it’s your other two minds hard at work forming logical patterns of association (habits, beliefs, and emotions) that help you to survive.
+Take for example when you were a baby.
+Your conscious mind had not yet developed enough to test and measure all the information from your environment so at this age it sits in the background and it’s your subconscious and unconscious that does all the data gathering and reasoning, identifying that the bottle or nipple is a source of food, that crying gets you attention and that cuddles from mum means you are safe.
+In this stage it’s your other two minds that are hard at work forming logical patterns of association (habits, beliefs and emotions) that help you to survive.

 Its ability to direct your focus.

 Its ability to imagine that which is not real.